Che5hireC4t/units/README.md

 1.45359237 kg
 ```

-If you try to add / sub quantities belonging to different dimensions, an IncompatibleUnitError exception is raised.
+If you try to add / sub quantities belonging to different dimensions, an `IncompatibleUnitError` exception is raised.
-This exception is derived from TypeError.
+This exception is derived from `TypeError`.
 ```
 >>> from units.dimensions import Pressure
 >>> p = Pressure(1, 'torr')